 Jesus Set Boundaries — he didn’t let his ministry overwhelm him.
 He expected people to be responsible for themselves and to have faith.
 He respected the limitations of living in a human body.
 He got enough sleep.
 He kept the Sabbath.
 He spent lots of time in solitude and silence.
 He knew how to have fun with friends!

 Jesus put his first priority on his intimacy with the Father and learning from him.
-This was the source of his love, truth, and power that he ministered to others.
-To step into Jesus’ easy yoke is to learn to live and minister to others by the power of his grace.
+This was the source of his love, joy, and power that he ministered to others.
+To step into Jesus’ easy yoke is to learn to live and love in his rhythms of grace.